 Addison received her Doctorate of Physical Therapy and Bachelor of Science in Clinical Health Studies from Ithaca College.

 Addison grew up in the mountains of Colorado and was a competitive gymnast.
-She is very passionate about staying active and has taught group fitness classes throughout graduate school.
+She is very passionate about staying active and strives to get her patients back to doing what they love!

 Addison received her Doctorate of Physical Therapy and Bachelor of Science in Clinical Health Stu...
 Read More